Politics on the brain

 You can also join various registered student organizations on campus that are intended to help you understand the current political climate and how to handle voting.
 Central Votes is a great way to learn about the decision you have to make; or if you are looking to get involved with your political party, they both have on-campus RSOs.

 Currently my personal favorite way to balance stress is to write out all my thoughts.
 I write down what I’m scared about, and why I think I’m fearful of that.
-My most recent fear was about a few certain politicians threatening my reproductive and martial rights.
+My most recent fear was about a few certain politicians threatening my reproductive and marital rights.
 I handled it by listing what all possible scenarios were and how I would work around it.

 Another option that I recommend to anyone is having an open-ended conversation.
 Talk to your roommate about how the folks that table and holler at you and make you anxious.
 (P.S.
 I am one of those people tableing for an RSO, and I apologize in advance.)